ercdndrs/pokemonautomation.github.io/docs/FAQ.md

 Otherwise, having a hacked Switch will not provide any additional functionality.
 We do not support accessing game or system memory or anything that cannot be done legitimately.

-In short, we are not a hacking group and we prefer to keep our distance from the hacking community.
+In short, we are not a hacking group nor are we interested in becoming one.

 ### Does this work on the Switch 2?